Louisiana Department of Culture, Recreation and Tourism, Office of State Parks

 The minimum (federal share) grant is $10,000 and the maximum is $100,000 for non-motorized projects.
 The minimum (federal share) grant is $20,000 and the maximum is $159,000 for motorized projects.

-The project must be completed within one year after the signature date of the Letter of Commitment Agreement.
+Project must be completed within one year after the signature date of the Letter of Commitment Agreement.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.